rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 across groups.
 The difficulty of dungeons was adjusted to be more balanced for new players.
 Persistence was added to skills, and measures were put in place to help with future migrations to new skill trees.
-Work was done on site2, the system that is used to generate structures in a procedural way.
+Work was done on site2, the system that is used to generate structures procedurally.
 This will help make the variance more dynamic by adding more parameters that can be adjusted.
 In December, Veloren will release 0.12, hopefully with some holiday spirit!